As an Amazon Associate I earn from qualifying purchases.

 Plus, any recipe that keeps my oven on the least amount of minutes possible in the summer is a win in my book!
 (Speaking of… Have you tried my no-bake reader favorite yet?)

-For the filling, I upped the cream cheese because there is a lot of moisture going into these bars: smooth, creamy sweetened condensed milk, sweet and slightly tart crushed pineapple, a hint of rum extract, and a touch of coconut extract to kick the coconut flavor up a notch.
+For the filling, I upped the cream cheese because there is a lot of moisture going into these bars: smooth, creamy full fat coconut milk, and sweet and slightly tart crushed pineapple bring all the flavor.

 Just like the key lime bars, these will need to cool to room temperature and then sit in the fridge or freezer before they’re ready to cut and serve.